chakka-guna-sekhar-venkata-chennaiah/ideal-potato-oibsip/t2-sales-predictor/README.md

 <br>

 ## 2. 📝 __Description__
-The "Iris Classifier System Using Deep Learning" is a software project that employs advanced deep learning algorithms to accurately classify iris flowers based on their species.
-It is designed for researchers, botanists, and enthusiasts interested in iris flower classification and taxonomy.
+The __Sales Prediction of a Company Based on Advertisement Data__ project develops a predictive model to forecast sales based on TV, radio, and newspaper advertisement costs.
+It is suitable for marketers, analysts, and businesses seeking to optimize their advertising strategies and maximize sales potential.

-The reposistory contains the code in the modular fashion.
-I mean working wiht the reposistory will give the industry level standards of coding.
+The repository is organized in a modular fashion, adhering to industry-level coding standards.
+Working with this repository ensures a professional and structured approach to code development.

 ## 3. 🌲 __Project Directory Structure__